Train Travel In France – Making Traveling A Pleasure Again

 How to Buy French & European Train Tickets Online

-Buying train tickets online to print out (or send to your device) has become so easy in recent years that we've had to completely rewrite this section.
+Buying train tickets online to send to your device has become so easy in recent years that we've had to completely rewrite this information.
 Instead of purchasing a rail pass, or ordering from travel agent or ticket seller, or having tickets mailed to you, now you can simply buy online from a trusted source and partner of SCNF, the French rail network.

 How easy is it?
 Try it — click on the link below and you'll be taken to an easy-to-use order form.
 Put in your departure and arrival stations or cities, choose the date and time of day you prefer… and that's about it!
 At the end of a process that takes only minutes you'll have your tickets (or e-tickets) in hand (or in device).
 We just wish it had been this simple in the past!